Apartments for rent in Utah

-Apartment List has released results for Utah from the second annual Apartment List Renter Satisfaction Survey.
-The survey, which drew on responses from over 30,000 renters, provides insight into what states and cities must do to meet the needs of the 105 million American renters nationwide.
+Apartment List has released Utah’s results from the third annual Apartment List Renter Satisfaction Survey.
+This survey, which drew on responses from over 45,000 renters, provides insight on what states and cities must do to meet the needs of 111 million American renters nationwide.

 Key findings in Utah include the following: